BFergerson/Beam/README.md

 ## Sending Messages ##

-Sending a message will send a message and block waiting for a response.
+Sending a message will send a message and block while waiting for a response.

 To create and send a BasicMessage to the server from client
 ```java